Patent law of China: Patent interpretation

 Patents are construed both literally and according to the doctrine of equivalents.
 In China, an equivalent is an element of an article which is "insubstantially different from" an integer of the patent's claim: a technical feature which can be conceived easily by the patent's addressee that performs substantially the same function as the claim's integer, in substantially the same way, achieving substantially the same result.
 The "all elements" rule applies, such that for an article to be an infringement it must contain features identical or equivalent to all elements of the patent claim.

 Patent validity

 Any person can contest a patent's validity.
 There is a post-grant opposition procedure available through SIPO, and actions may also be initiated at the Patent Review Board (PRB).
 Appeals may be made to the Beijing IP Court.
 Before 2014, appeals were made to the Beijing Intermediate People's Court.

 Patent litigation proceedings are bifurcated, meaning that issues of infringement are tried separately (and in a separate venue) from invalidity.
 Normally infringement proceedings will be stayed (on application by the defendant) pending outcome of the invalidity hearing.

-Novelty

-With the Third Amendment to the Patent Law, China now applies a standard of absolute novelty.
-That is, an invention is not new (and therefore is unpatentable) if it was published or publicly disclosed anywhere in the world before the priority date.

-Inventiveness

-To be considered inventive, an invention must have, in the eyes of a notional addressee, prominent substantive features that mark a notable progress in the state of the art, or in the alternative, that the addressee cannot obtain from existing technology all the necessary technical features of the invention.

-SIPO's examination guidelines, which are often followed by the Courts, recommend a "problem-solution" approach to assessing obviousness: